Direct Access to Physical Therapy

-- You can only receive physical therapy through Direct Access for 45 days or 12 visits, whichever comes first.
+- You can only receive physical therapy for 45 days or 12 visits, whichever comes first.

-- If you do not obtain a referral before the Direct Access period ends, you are required to visit your health care provider’s office to obtain a referral, prior to returning to physical therapy.
+- If you do not obtain a referral before the Direct Access period ends, you are required to visit your physician’s office to obtain a referral, prior to returning to physical therapy.